paesanilab/MBX/README.md

 - Scripts to compile and run simulations on comet and TSCC have been added.
 - Example on how to install and run plumed with i-pi and MBX.
 - Three-body PEFs for alkali-metal ions and corresponding tests have been updated to the ones that were used for the EXAFS spectra.
+- Bugfix in virial for CH4, indexes were not correct in the 1b and 2b MB-nrg pefs.
+- Added NH3 1b PEF MB-nrg.
+- Added NH3-NH3 2b PEF TTM-nrg.

 ## Compilation and Installation
 The following requirements need to be fulfilled in order to succesfully install the software